-To reduce screen clutter most features within ENC should carry the attribute scaleMinimum to specify the smallest display scale at which they should be drawn.
-At display scales smaller than scaleMinimum the feature must not be drawn.
-For example, a feature with a scaleMinimum value of 49999, indicating a scale of 1/49,999, should not be drawn on an ECDIS display of 1/50,000.
+To reduce screen clutter some features within ENC carry the attribute scaleMinimum to specify the smallest display scale at which they are drawn.
+At display scales smaller than scaleMinimum the feature is not drawn by the portrayal catalogue.
+For example, a feature with a scaleMinimum value of 49999, indicating a scale of 1/49,999, must not be drawn on an ECDIS display of 1/50,000.

+Portrayal of Shared Edges.

+Shared edges portrayed with dash patterns may be presented incorrectly to the mariner when the ECDIS draws the edge in both directions.
+This issue can occur along the shared edges of features which abut, such as restricted areas or anchorages where adjacent edges are drawn in opposite directions.

+Rendering the dash pattern in both directions can alter the pattern from what is intended, and in some cases may result in a solid line.